josephobriot/Dotfiles/.config/vifm/readme.md

 # Vifm config

 ueberzug for image preview, vifm needs to be launched via the script ~/.local/bin/vifmrun, you can alias it to vifm
+This is the [cirala/vifmimg](https://github.com/cirala/vifmimg) script

 shortcuts :
 + `S` - open shell in directory